openstack/cinder-specs/specs/2024.1/quota-system.rst

     def resync(self, context, project_id):

-This is only relevant for the ``Counters`` driver, and is intended to allow the ``cinder-manage`` command request a recalculation of quotas for a specific project or for the whole deployment.
+This is only relevant for the ``StoredQuotaDriver``, and is intended to allow the ``cinder-manage`` command request a recalculation of quotas for a specific project or for the whole deployment.